sUPREz/google_calendar_color/README.md

   - api_color: Color returned by the api
   - web_color: Color used on https://calendar.google.com/
   - android_color: Color used on the android app
+- 2 versions available : English and French

  ## Thanks to
  ansaso that listed all the colorIds https://gist.github.com/ansaso/accaddab0892a3b47d5f4884fda0468b